defencedigital/dstl-modcloud-syops/README.md

 ### Security Operating Procedures (SyOPS) are instructions on how to use the services provided by the Dstl CCOE within MODCloud.

-The following applies to all Defence Digital Foundry services.
+The following applies to all Dstl on MODCloud services.